Ephenodrom/EZ-Flutter/README.md

 EZ Flutter provides a customizable loading screen to switch between to screens after some work is done.

+### Buildin Bloc Support

+EZ Flutter comes with a Blocprovider to easily handle multiple blocs within the app.

 ## Documentation

 The documentation is located in the [documentation folder](documentation/README.md)

+## Contribution

+You have an idea for some usefull widgets every app needs ?
+You are facing a bug ?
+Check out the [CONTRIBUTION.md](CONTRIBUTION.md) file.

 ## Used Packages